 The #1 thing you should look for in a chiropractor is someone who talks about your nervous system.
 If you go to your chiropractor just for pain relief, it’s like robbing a bank and only stealing the pens.
 Pain is the last sign of dysfunction so there is a lot more happening within your body before you physically feel it.
 A side effect of removing interference to your body’s nervous system — which allows your body to heal itself — is that your pain goes away.
 Chiropractic is not about back pain or neck pain.
 It’s so much more than pain relief, but we’re also really freaking good at getting you out of pain in a model that isn’t symptoms and bandaids.

 Chiropractic care is the foundation for true healing because it unleashes your body’s innate ability to heal itself.
 Other therapies such as acupuncture, massage, nutrition, etc. are incredibly healing and I love referring to other practitioners in the area who offer those services that work synergistically with chiropractic care because we begin to see not just an increase in that person’s ability to adapt to their environment, but also how their environment evolves and better supports their overall lifestyle.

 Click here for a list of trusted providers that I trust, refer to often, and are currently or have previously been under care with and know personally.

-*You still need to do your homework by digging through their website, giving them a call, or even scheduling a visit to make sure they are holistically minded and more importantly, that they analyze your nervous system.
+*You still need to do your homework by digging through their website, giving them a call, or even scheduling a visit to make sure they are vitalistic and will assess your nervous system.
 Also, make sure your personalities mesh and you can trust them!
 That’s important too!

 Chiropractic techniques fit into 3 basic models based on the three body systems primarily addressed by chiropractors: the skeletal system, the muscle system and the nervous system.
 Therefore, while all chiropractic techniques involve all three systems, the techniques themselves can be differentiated from one another based on their method of assessment and their method of correction.